 Here are a few ways people preserved produce before plastic wrap was invented:

-If you’d like to fight food waste and enjoy farm-fresh produce at your door, start your milkround today!
+If you’d like to fight food waste and enjoy farm-fresh produce at your door, sign up for milk delivery today!

 And that’s a wrap!